mvysny/vaadin-on-kotlin/docs/databases.md

 for easier use from within your application.
 VoK does not use JPA but instead features a new, vastly simplified database access layer called `vok-orm`.

-## About `vok-orm`
+## About vok-orm

 `vok-orm` is a very simple object-relational mapping library, built around the following ideas:

 * Simplicity is the most valued property; working with plain SQL commands is preferred over having a type-safe query language.
-* The database is the source of truth.
-JVM objects are nothing more than DTOs, merely capture snapshots of the JDBC `ResultSet` rows.
-The entities are populated by the means of reflection: for every column in the JDBC `ResultSet` an appropriate setter is invoked, to populate the data.
+* Kotlin objects merely capture JDBC `ResultSet` rows, by the means of invoking appropriate setters (based on the column name) via
+  Java reflection.
-* The entities are real POJOs: they do not track modifications, they do not automatically store modified values back into the database.
-They are not runtime-enhanced and can be final.
+* The entities are just plain objects: they do not track modifications as JPA entities do, they do not automatically store modified values back into the database.
+They are never runtime-enhanced and can be final.
 * A switch from one type of database to another never happens.
 We understand that the programmer wants to exploit the full potential of the database, by writing SQLs tailored for that particular database.
   `vok-orm` should not attempt to generate SELECTs on behalf of the programmer (except for the very basic ones related to CRUD);